edgio-docs/edgio-docs/guides/security.md

 ## SSL

-The Moovweb XDN by default only serves the traffic over `https` protocol.
+By default the Moovweb XDN only serves traffic over the `https` protocol.
 It automatically redirects `http` requests to the same URL, including any query strings, on `https`.

 We strongly discourage the use of `http` protocol but if you *must* enable it then you can explicitly match on `http` protocol.
 For example: